Peloponnesian War: Athenian defeat

-The faction hostile to Alcibiades triumphed in Athens following a minor Spartan victory by their skillful general Lysander at the naval battle of Notium in 406 BC.
+The faction hostile to Alcibiades triumphed in Athens following a minor Spartan victory by their skilful general Lysander at the naval battle of Notium in 406 BC.
 Alcibiades was not re-elected general by the Athenians and he exiled himself from the city.
 He would never again lead Athenians in battle.
 Athens won the naval battle of Arginusae.
 The Spartan fleet under Callicratidas lost 70 ships and the Athenians lost 25 ships.
 But, due to bad weather, the Athenians were unable to rescue their stranded crews or finish off the Spartan fleet.
 Despite their victory, these failures caused outrage in Athens and led to a controversial trial.
 The trial resulted in the execution of six of Athens's top naval commanders.
-Athens's naval supremacy would now be challenged without several of its most able military leaders and a demoralized navy.
+Athens's naval supremacy would now be challenged without several of its most able military leaders and a demoralised navy.